Govrn-HQ/white-paper/b-govrn-solution-OBDs.md

 #### Constituents

-Constituents are the most important part of the Govrn process and include anyone who wants to donate to create positive change in their community.
-Using OBDs, constituents leverage collective intelligence to flag the most pressing issues they care about and crowdfunding collective support for them.
+Constituents are the most important part of the Govrn process and include anyone who wants to donate to create positive change in their community.<sup>[1](#myfootnote1)</sup>  Using OBDs, constituents leverage collective intelligence to flag the most pressing issues they care about and crowdfunding collective support for them.

 #### Domain Experts

 Domain experts are responsible for proposing the most meaningful metric(s) to measure the successful resolution of constituents’ problems.
 They may also have recommendations on implementation strategies based on their research.
-Domain experts can include anyone from researchers, practitioners, non-profits/NGOs, government officials, and even the politicians themselves.
+Domain experts can include anyone from researchers, practitioners, non-profits/NGOs, government officials, and even the politicians themselves.<sup>[2](#myfootnote2)</sup>

 #### Politicians